 Type: Four-door full-size sport-utility vehicle

 Layout: Front-engine, rear- /four-wheel-drive

-Safety: Front airbags; side-impact airbags for all three rows; anti-lock brakes; stability control with rollover protection
+Safety: Front airbags; side-impact airbags; side-curtain airbags; front center airbag; anti-lock brakes; stability control with rollover protection

 Weight (lb.): 5,470